katejarne/RNNs_for_DM_and_time_representation/README.md

 How do recurrent neural networks (RNNs) internally represent elapsed time and initiate i actions after learned delays?
 To address this question, we trained RNNs on delayed decision-making tasks of increasing complexity: binary decisions, context-dependent decisions with amplitude modulation, and perceptual integration.
 We analyzed RNN dynamics using eigenvalue spectra, connectivity structure, and population trajectories,  and find that 1) Responses are symmetric for opposing stimtuli in binary classification tasks The same units respond with equal and opposite activation to the two stimuli, reflecting a population code with exchange symmetry, rather than dedicated stimulus-specific subpopulations 2) Distinct dynamical regimes emerge across networks trained on the same task whereby oscillatory dynamics support precise timing and integration supports evidence accumulation; and 3) the neural trajectories aling with the output weights only near decision points (r = 0.25–0.30), revealing a task-driven coordination of representation and readout.
 These results show that RNNs can flexibly use either integration or oscillations, depending on the task demands, and highlight how structured connectivity enables diverse solutions to temporal computation problems, consistent with biological principles of degeneracy and functional redundancy.

-The repository contains code for the training Recurrent Neural Networks (RNNs), visualising the trained networks (in terms of connectivity or network activity in response to different stimuli), and conducting various analyses.
+The repository contains code for training Recurrent Neural Networks (RNNs), visualising the trained networks (in terms of connectivity or network activity in response to different stimuli), and conducting various analyses.
 Each function is well documented.

 Dependencies: